 Palmerola International Airport is a new airport being constructed in Comayagua, Honduras, to replace Toncontin International Airport, which is situated in the capital city of Tegucigalpa.

-The new airport project is one of the prime initiatives taken by the Government of Honduras to increase the country’s productive infrastructure and transform it into a logistic and transport centre for the Central American region.
+The new airport project, is being constructed with the prime initiative to increase the country’s productive infrastructure and transform it into a logistic and transport centre for the Central American region.

-The Palmerola airport will be constructed on a site that is currently occupied by the Palmerola Air Base in the Valley of Comayagua, 70km from the capital city.
+The Palmerola airport, it is currently occupied by the Palmerola Air Base in the Valley of Comayagua, 70 km from the capital city.
 The site is located in the axis road between Tegucigalpa and San Pedro Sula.

 The airport will be capable of handling approximately 1.5m passengers a year.
 It is designed to offer an operational life of 50 years and comply with International Civil Aviation Organization (ICAO) standards.